Having an RV is wonderful for many reasons. It lets you explore the world, giving you the freedom to go wherever and whenever.

 A camper king bed is a type of bed that can be mounted to the wall or ceiling.
 It’s typically used as a bunk bed which means it has two beds, usually with one being on top and below.

-You’ll notice there are no posts in the centre of the bed because the camper king is held up by brackets that are affixed to your roof or wall depending on where you install it.
+You’ll notice there are no posts in the center of the bed because the camper king is held up by brackets that are affixed to your roof or wall depending on where you install it.

 What is a double Gaucho?